BenCtree/smem/README.md

 - SUB: Pops top two elements off stack, subtracts the first (top) from the second and pushes the result onto the stack

-- SIZ: Push current stack size onto stack (eg If stack has four elements, will push 4 onto stack, and new stack size will be five elements)
+- SIZ: Pushes current stack size onto stack (eg If stack has four elements, will push 4 onto stack, and new stack size will be five elements)

 - JGE: Pops top element i (jump index), second top element j (comparison value) and third top element k (counter) of the stack.
 If k is greater than or equal to j, jump to instruction in index i of the instruction array.